ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 2.md

 ## What does the $t$-test do?

-The $t$-test is a s typical test used to test the null hypothesis that a coefficient is different than zero.
-If this is the case, then the *marginal effect* of its regressors is different than zero and, therefore, said regressor has some explanatory power over the variations of the dependent variable.
+The $t$-test is a s typical test used to test the **null hypothesis** that a coefficient is different than zero.
+If this is the case, then the *marginal effect* of the corresponding regressors is different than zero and, therefore, said regressor has some explanatory power over the variations of the dependent variable.
 If the coefficient of a regressor were to be zero $(\beta = 0)$, then said regressor is unrelated with the dependent variable.
+Remember that in the context of econometrics *explanatory power* means that variations of $y$ can be explains, to some extent, by variations of $x$.

-A coefficient different than zero can follow in any of the three following categories (number three is unlikely, but not impossible):
+A coefficient different than zero can fall in any of the three following categories (number three is unlikely, but not impossible):

 1. The regressor is economically significant
 2. The regressor is economically insignificant
 3. The regressor adds information, but not enough to compensate the loss of degrees of freedom (for instance, $\bar{R}^2$ decreases)

-In its most common specification, the $t$-test null hypothesis is that a coefficient is different than zero (two-tailed test), regardless of the sign.
-An alternative specification would be to test of a given coefficient is positive or negative (one-tailed test).
+In its most common specification, the $t$-test null hypothesis is that a coefficient is different than zero regardless of the sign (two-tailed test).
+An alternative specification would be to test if a given coefficient is positive or negative (one-tailed test).

 ---